I-Atlas/Arkanoid/README.md

 ## Description

-Pure JS Arkanoid game inspired by Breakout (1976) and Super Breakout (1978) created by Atari
+Pure JS Arkanoid game inspired by Breakout (1976) and Super Breakout (1978) created by Atari.

 ## Setup